The Scaling Decision Log

 The most common failure mode is hiring for the wrong problem.
 A founder who is overwhelmed by operational detail often reaches for a COO - when the actual constraint is CEO bandwidth and decision quality, not operational ownership.
 A Chief of Staff who can extend the CEO's thinking and create follow-through solves that problem at lower cost and lower risk.
 A COO makes sense later, when the operating model is genuinely repeatable and needs an executive owner.
 Inserting a powerful operational layer between founder and company before the organisation is ready for it adds structural rigidity at precisely the moment when flexibility is most valuable.

 In the African context, this decision carries an additional structural dimension.
 The talent pool for executive-level operators with genuine African scaling experience is shallow.
 The candidate with the right skills almost certainly has multiple competing offers.
 The candidate available at the price the venture can afford may not have the skills.
-Fractional executive arrangements - an experienced CFO engaged two or three days a week - have emerged as a practical bridge for ventures that need institutional financial capability but cannot yet justify or attract full-time executive talent.
-The IGC's work on management constraints in African firms confirms that management capability gaps are a binding constraint at precisely this transition point across Ethiopia, Kenya, Ghana, and Nigeria.
+The substantive treatment of this constraint sits in Leadership & Human Capital; the implication for this decision is that fractional executive arrangements - an experienced CFO engaged two or three days a week - have emerged as a practical bridge for ventures that need institutional financial capability but cannot yet justify or attract full-time executive talent.

 The signal that the decision is overdue: the founder is making decisions whose quality they cannot personally verify.
 Every significant financial call, every product trade-off, every hire is running through founder intuition that has not been stress-tested by anyone with relevant external experience.
 The venture is operating within its founder's knowledge ceiling, not its market potential.